 The Eustachian Tube: Keeping Air Pressure Equal

-At about the age of 6 months, infants become more susceptible to infection because they lose protection from their mother’s antibodies, which they received through the placenta before birth.
-Breastfeeding seems to partially protect children from ear infections because breast milk contains the mother’s antibodies.
+At about the age of 6 months, infants become generally more susceptible to infection because they lose protection from their mother’s antibodies, which they received through the placenta before birth.
+Breastfeeding seems to partially protect children from infections, including ear infections, because breast milk contains the mother’s antibodies.

-Also at about this age, children become more sociable and may acquire viral infections after touching other children and objects and then putting their fingers in their mouth and nose.
+Also at about this age, children interact more with other children and may acquire viral infections after touching other children and objects and then putting their fingers in their mouth and nose.
 These infections may in turn lead to middle ear infections.
 Attendance at child care centers increases the risk of exposure to the common cold and hence to middle ear infections.

 Using a pacifier may impair the function of the eustachian tube and thus interferes with air reaching the middle ear.